Powering Positive Social Change through Art

 There are 16 CAT Institute fellows selected for each cohort — 8 artists of all disciplines and 8 community organizers/social service professionals/social activists/policy makers.
 Fellows are selected through a nomination, application, and interview process and are considered not only for their individual qualifications but also with respect to cohort, as a whole.

 CAT Institute Fellows are provided with more than 60 hours of training, which occur during intensive two-day sessions and in lab team assignments.
-The training takes place over the course of five months and is supplemented by professional development opportunities offered through the CAT Institute.
+The training takes place over the course of five months.

 CAT Institute trainings are led by community arts practitioners who come with a broad range of experiences working with communities in a creative capacity.
 Recent CAT Institute faculty include Jane Ellen Ibur, Bill Cleveland, Renee Franklin, Sue Greenberg, Stefani Weeden-Smith, Shelly Goebl-Parker, Kathryn Bentley, Regina Martinez, Roseann Weiss, Liz Pund, and Lisa Harper-Chang as well as other CAT Institute alumni.